mastermind88/cmd2/README.md

 Instructions for implementing each feature follow.

 - Extension of the `cmd` module.
 So capabilities provided by `cmd` still exist
-    - Your applicaiton inherits from `cmd2.Cmd`, let's say you call this class `MyApp`
+    - Your application inherits from `cmd2.Cmd`, let's say you call this class `MyApp`
     ```Python
     import cmd2
     class MyApp(cmd2.Cmd):